Why Do People Not Like Me?

 4. You’re You

 Sometimes there’s no reason someone does not like you other than the fact they do not like you.
 They cannot pinpoint the reason.
 This is the same reason some people heat up a room with chemistry while others will not get along at all.
 It’s all about different personalities.
 Sometimes opposites attract while other times opposites cannot be in the same room.
 If someone doesn’t like you for any real reason, that’s they’re issue.
 In this case, be yourself, move along and just accept it.
+Some people like you and some don’t.

 5. You’re Too Needy

 You’re not a prince or a princess that everyone wants to save.
-If others feel they’re always coming to your rescue, they’re going to start coming up with excuses all too soon.
+If others feel like they’re always coming to your rescue, they’re going to start coming up with excuses all too soon.
 The constant phone calls, text messages, and direct messages drive others up the wall.
 Needy people walk around thinking everyone is going to leave them, so they have to bombard them with their stories so they won’t walk out.
 In reality, people can only take so much until they’re forced out the door.
 Needy people have to open their doors to others.
 They have to realize other people are in distress at times as well.
 Everyone needs somebody sometimes.
 It’s all about finding the balance in friendships when you need someone else or vice versa.

 6. You’re A Humblebragger

 Humblebragging is a big thing.
 This is when you brag, but you wouldn’t want it to sound like bragging.
 You’re showing off, but you make it sound like you’re eating a piece of humble pie.
 You just posted that photo of your brand new custom-built home.
 The caption talked about how it is so difficult to keep clean since it’s so big.
 You think “life is about me.”
 No one feels sorry for you.
 No one cares that your new 4-karat diamond ring keeps getting stuck in your hair as you pull it into a ponytail.
-Many people see humble-bragging as a way to throw it in someone else’s face that you’re better than them.
+Many people see humble-bragging as a way to throw it in someone else’s face that you’re better than them and no one likes that.

 7. You’re A Show-Off